sjbrown/1kfa/resolution_cards/character_move_sheet.md

     ✗:
     ----
-    ✓:
+    ✓: They demand concrete assurance or exchange, right now. | gray progress
     ----
-    ✔:
+    ✔: They demand concrete assurance or exchange, right now. | green progress
     ----
     ✔✔: They make a deal.
-Make a promise and get what you want.
+Make a promise and get what you want. | 2x green progress

 **Details**: Using leverage, manipulate an NPC.
 "Leverage" is something they need or want.